 This week, construction activities on the ITER site included work in five major areas:

-KTM is a rather small, spherical machine with a vacuum vessel volume of 12.3 cubic metres — compared to ITER's 840.
-Magnetic fields are provided by a Central Solenoid (CS) and an array of 20 Toroidal Field (TF) Coils and 18 Poloidal Field (PF) Coils.
-PF and TF coils are copper; CS is winded with copper and silver alloy conductors.
+KTM is a rather small, spherical machine with a vacuum vessel volume of 12.3 cubic metres (compared to ITER's 840 cubic metres).
+Magnetic fields are provided by a central solenoid and an array of 20 toroidal field coils and 18 poloidal field coils.
+Poloidal and toroidal field coils are copper; the central solenoid is wound with copper and silver alloy conductors.

 This capability, along with other assembly-disassembly systems, is essential for a machine which is intended to test plasma-facing materials under powerful particle and heat flux.
 It enables operators to install components and take them out in a relatively short time.

-Valery Chuyanov, ITER Deputy Director-General for Fusion Science and Technology describes the Russian-developed concept of KTM as "conservative".
-He explains: "In order to study materials, you need a test-bed with constant characteristics — hence the rather conservative concept".
+Valery Chuyanov, ITER Deputy Director-General for Fusion Science and Technology describes the Russian-developed concept of KTM as "conservative."
+"In order to study materials, you need a test-bed with constant characteristics—hence the rather conservative concept."

 The Central Asian nation, which was involved in the earlier phases of the ITER activities (EDA) and at one point had considered becoming an ITER Member, "is among the only three non-ITER Parties with which Euratom has concluded a specific fusion research cooperation agreement."

-The First Conference of Physics of the Portuguese-speaking countries was held in Maputo, Mozambique, in September.
+The First Conference of Physics for Portuguese-speaking countries was held in Maputo, Mozambique, in September.
 Plasma physicists from Angola, Mozambique, Brazil and Europe discussed different ways to involve African nations in a research network focussing on plasma physics.
-The Chairmen of the the conference were Prof. Alexandre M. Maphossa from UEM/Mozambique and Prof. Mario J. Pinheiro from IST/Portugal.
+The Chairmen of the the conference were Alexandre M. Maphossa from UEM/Mozambique and Mario J. Pinheiro from IST/Portugal.